saurabhzingade/Basic-Pytorch/README.md

 I trained it for a very short time about 2000 epochs .
 You can train for longer and get bettter results.

+The sine wave generated using RNN and Pytorch